 While the U.S. Bank FlexPerks® Travel Rewards Visa Signature® Card is a smart choice if you fly all the time and know exactly how you’ll use your points, there are other cards that offer greater flexibility.
-One option to consider is the Barclaycard Arrival Plus® World Elite Mastercard® (currently unavailable).
-With this card, you’ll earn 2X points on all purchases in any category.
+One option to consider is the Barclaycard Arrival® Plus World Elite Mastercard®.
+With this card, you’ll earn 2X miles on all purchases in any category.
 Further, you can redeem your points for any type of travel at a rate of one cent apiece.
 That includes not only airfare, but hotel and motel stays, train tickets, excursions, and more.

-The Barclaycard Arrival Plus® World Elite Mastercard® also offers a bigger signup bonus, although it does charge a larger annual fee.
-Overall, this card is a better option if you want more ways to redeem your points for travel and would rather earn 2X miles on all of your purchases – not just those made in special bonus categories.
+The Barclaycard Arrival® Plus World Elite Mastercard® also offers a bigger signup bonus, although it does charge a larger annual fee.
+Overall, this card is a better option if you want more ways to redeem your miles for travel and would rather earn 2X miles on all of your purchases – not just those made in special bonus categories.

 In the competitive world of travel rewards programs, the U.S. Bank FlexPerks® Travel Rewards Visa Signature® Card offers fixed-rate points that are most valuable when used to book airfare.
 Furthermore, the card offers as much as two points per dollar spent on either gas, grocery store, or airfare purchases – wherever you spend the most.

 An exceptionally low annual fee that is waived the first year also adds to the overall value of this card.
 And if you’re tired of the mainstream travel cards out there, it might be time to give the U.S. Bank FlexPerks® Travel Rewards Visa Signature® Card a try.

 With that being said, there are other travel cards to consider as well.
 If you want to explore all of your options, the credit card directory below can help you compare cards based on rewards, benefits, and more.